 Hometown: Great Falls, MT

-A seven-year veteran of the Festival, Gerald Painter of Great Falls, Montana, is the Master Carver for the 46th annual Waterfowl Festival.
+A seven-year veteran of the Festival, Gerald Painter of Great Falls, Montana, was the Master Carver for the 2016 Waterfowl Festival.
 His love of wildlife and attention to detail is apparent in each of his carvings.

 Painter is best known for his miniature wildfowl.
 Those carvings have earned him top honors at numerous shows across the country.
 Painter first did the Ward World competition in Ocean City, and then learned of the Waterfowl Festival.
 At the 2009 Ward World Show, he placed first in all three miniature songbird categories and second and third best of show in the miniature category.